asimons04/tesseract/README.md

 ### Running from image
 No Docker images exist yet.
 Build from source and then run.
 Example here uses `docker run` but it would make more sense in production to move that to a docker-compose file.
 1. Clone the repo from a release branch
-2. docker build -t photon:latest ./
+2. docker build -t tesseract:latest ./
-3. `docker run -p 8080:3000 -d -e PUBLIC_INSTANCE_URL=example.com photon:latest`
+3. `docker run -p 8080:3000 -d -e PUBLIC_INSTANCE_URL=example.com tesseract:latest`

 ### Configuring default settings